Action Office: Action Office II

-Following the poor sales of Action Office I, Propst and Nelson went back to the drawing board, and sought to create the next-generation, Action Office II.
-For several years Propst and Nelson fought over what kind of work environment they believed would best suit a corporate office worker.
-Unable to come to an agreement, Nelson was eventually taken off the project.
-With Nelson gone, Propst was free to explore his concept of an office that was capable of frequent modification to suit the changing needs of the employee, without having to purchase new furnishings.
-He wanted to allow the employee a degree of privacy, and the ability to personalize their work environment without impacting the environment of the workers around them.
-Propst recognized that people are more productive within a territorial enclave that they can personalize, but also require vistas outside their space.
-His concept was the "back-up," a two or three sided vertical division that defined territory and afforded privacy without hindering the ability to view or participate in happenings outside the space.
+Following the poor feedback of Action Office I, Propst and his colleague George Nelson sought to create the next-generation, Action Office II.
+For several years Propst and Nelson fought.
+With Nelson gone, Propst was free to explore his concept of an office that was capable of modification to suit the changing needs of the employee.
+He wanted to allow the employee a degree of privacy.

-Action Office II was based around the mobile wall unit that defines space.
-The unit also supported multiple workstation furnishings that benefited from the vertically oriented work space.
-The components were interchangeable, standardized, and simple to assemble and install.
-More importantly, they were highly flexible, allowing the company to modify the work environment as needs changed.
+Action Office II had components that anyone could assemble and install.
+More importantly, they allowed the company to modify the work environment as needs changed.

 The Action Office II lineup was an unprecedented success, often referred to as the birth of the modern cubicle, and was quickly copied by other manufacturers.

-Despite the Action Office II line becoming Herman Miller's most successful project, George Nelson distanced himself from any connection with the project.
-In 1970, he sent a letter to Robert Blaich, who had become Herman Miller's Vice-President for Corporate Design and Communication, in which he described the system's "dehumanizing effect as a working environment."
-He summed up his feeling by saying:
+Despite the Action Office II line becoming Herman Miller's most successful project, George Nelson was unsatisfied with the project.
+Specifically, he claimed that the system had a "dehumanizing effect as a working environment".